center-for-threat-informed-defense/cloud-analytics/emulation/README.md

 A screen similar to the following should be displayed.

 <img src="./imgs/img4.png" alt="Example of Caldera fact source" style="zoom:33%;" />

+#### Google Cloud Auth Setup

+For Google Cloud, perform the following setup steps prior to running the adversary emulation plan.

+1. Setup a service account with appropriate permissions by following the [Google Cloud documentation.](https://cloud.google.com/sdk/gcloud/reference/iam/service-accounts/create)
+2. Save the service account key file as `key.json` within the `caldera-win-agent-1` directory, `cloud-analytics/emulation/caldera-win-agent-1/key.json`.
+   1. *[Optional]* If you used a different filename other than `key.json`, update within Caldera `FACTS` section, set the`identity.gcloud.key` value just the base filename.
+For example, if you used `sa.json` instead of `key.json`, set the fact to `sa.json`.
+Do __not__ include the filepath.
+3. Set the `identity.gcloud.account` variable to the Google Cloud service account name, such as `my-svc-account@mydomain.com`.

 ## References